-Mydilsburgh is the earliest recorded form of Middlesbrough’s name and dates to Saxon times.
+‘Mydilsburgh’ is the earliest recorded form of Middlesbrough’s name and dates to Anglo-Saxon times.
 ‘Burgh’ refers to an ancient settlement, or perhaps a fort of pre-Saxon origin which may have been situated on slightly elevated land close to the Tees.
-‘Mydil’ was either the name of an Anglo-Saxon or a reference to Middlesbrough’s middle location, half way between the Christian centres of Durham and Whitby.
+‘Mydil’ was either the name of an Anglo-Saxon or a reference to Middlesbrough’s middle location, perhaps from it being a middle stopping point between the Christian centres of Whitby and Lindisfarne or Whitby and Durham.

-“To the stranger visiting his home after an abscence of fifteen years, this proud array of ships, docks, warehouses, churches, foundries and wharfs would seem like some enchanted spectacle, some Arabian Night’s vision.”
+“To the stranger visiting his home after an absence of fifteen years, this proud array of ships, docks, warehouses, churches, foundries and wharfs would seem like some enchanted spectacle, some Arabian Night’s vision.”

 “Yarm was, Stockton is, Middlesbrough will be “

 Middlesbrough’s town centre today is quite different from the original town planned by Joseph Pease and Partners in 1829.
 The original early town was centred on a market square, where the first old town hall was built in 1846.
 Immediately to the south of this early town, lay the railway line and station of 1877, separating it from the new town centre that developed to the south.